lwjglgamedev/lwjglbook-bookcontents-leg/chapter18/chapter18.md

 }
 ```

 We expect to receive the same input data as the scene shader.
 In fact, we only need the position, but to reuse as much as code as possible we will pass it anyway.
 We also need a pair of matrices.
-Remember that we must render the scene from the light point of view, so we need to transform our models to light space coordinate.
+Remember that we must render the scene from the light point of view, so we need to transform our models to light's coordinate space.
 This is done through the ```modelLightViewMatrix``` matrix, which is analogous to view model matrix used for a camera.
 The light is our camera now.

 Then we need to transform those coordinates to screen space, that is, we need to project them.
 And this is one of the differences while calculating shadow maps for directional lights versus point lights.
 For point lights we would use a perspective projection matrix as if we were rendering the scene normally.
 Directional lights, instead, affect all objects in the same way independently of the distance.
 Directional lights are located at an infinite point and do not have a position but a direction.
 An orthographic projection does not render distant objects smaller, and because of this characteristic is the most suitable for directional lights.